nazime1/Principles-of-Software/docs/polymorphism.md

 ## Parametric Polymorphism

 Overloading is typically referred to as "ad-hoc" polymorphism.
-In contrast, in **Parametric Polymorphism**, <span style="color:blue;">methods take type as a parameter</span>.
+In contrast, in **Parametric Polymorphism**, <span style="color:#0091ff;">methods take type as a parameter</span>.
 In python, there are no explicit type parameters; the code is polymorphic because it works with many different types by default.

-**Subtype Polymorphism** is <span style="color:blue;">the ability to use a subclass where a superclass is expected</span>.
-In **Implicit Parametric Polymorphism**, <span style="color:blue;">there are no explicit type parameters, yet the code works on many different types</span>.
+**Subtype Polymorphism** is <span style="color:#0091ff;">the ability to use a subclass where a superclass is expected</span>.
+In **Implicit Parametric Polymorphism**, <span style="color:#0091ff;">there are no explicit type parameters, yet the code works on many different types</span>.
 How does implicit parametric polymorphism differ from subtype polymorphism?
 Subtype polymorphism is static, and implicit parametric polymorphism is dynamic.
 Subtype polymorphism requires declared types for iterable types, whereas implicit polymorphism does not.
 Subtype polymorphism guarantees that every subclass of the declared type will be iterable, while implicit polymorphism does not.
 For example, Java subtyping guarantees that when `intersect` is called, the runtime iterable types will implement `iteration`.
 With subtype polymorphism, the compiler prevents calling `intersect(2,2)`, as an example.

 Python, Perl, Scheme, and other dynamic languages use implicit parametric polymorphism with no explicit type parameters.
 As a result, the code works with many different types.
 Usually, there is a single copy of the code, and all type checking is delayed until runtime.
 The code works if the arguments are of a type expected by the code.
 If not, the code issues a type error at runtime.

-C++, Java, and C\# use **Explicit Parametric Polymorphism**, which <span style="color:blue;">has explicit type parameters for variables and methods</span>.
+C++, Java, and C\# use **Explicit Parametric Polymorphism**, which <span style="color:#0091ff;">has explicit type parameters for variables and methods</span>.
 Explicit Parametric Polymorphism is also known as **Genericity**.
 As an example, C++ has templates.
 Usually, templates are implemented by creating multiple copies of the generic code, one for each concrete type argument, and then compiling.
 Problems arise if the "wrong" type argument is instantiated.
 In that case, the C++ compiler returns long, cryptic error messages referring to the generic (templated) code in the Standard Template Library (STL).

 Luckily, Java generics work differently from C++ templates -- there is more type-checking on generic code.
 Object Oriented languages usually have both subtype and explicit parametric polymorphism, referred to as either generics or templates.